EnergyExemplar/EnergyExemplar.EFCore.Duckdb.Extensions/CONTRIBUTING.md

 • **Git** — any recent version.

-• **DuckDB.NET** and other NuGet packages are restored automatically during build; no system-wide DuckDB install is required because `DuckDB.NET.Data.Full` ships the native binaries.
+• **DuckDB.NET.Data.Full** (along with EF Core) is restored automatically during build; no system-wide DuckDB install is required because the 'Full' package ships native binaries.

 ---